askcodebase/codeindex/README.md

 # CodeIndex

+> [!WARNING]
+> This repository is deprecated.
+We closed source this product and focus on end-to-end user experience by shipping our products directly to end users.

 CodeIndex is a local-first high performance codebase index engine designed for AI.
 It helps your LLM understand the structure and semantics of a codebase and grab code context when needed.
 CodexIndex is built on top of [qdrant](https://github.com/qdrant/qdrant), an open source vector database written in rust.

 ## Features